Nelibur/Nelibur/README.md

 Contributing
 ===================

+### Before you do anything else

+ * Before reporting an issue or creating a pull request, please discuss it in the [Google Group](https://groups.google.com/group/nelibur)

-To contribute please follow these guidelines:
+### To contribute please follow these guidelines:

 * Fork the project
 * Spaces, not Tabs and no regions